Sectioned by topic

-Customers booking with the Forestry Commission box office from inside the UK: Please check your confirmation email for details of when tickets will be dispatched to you.
+Customers booking with the Forestry England box office from inside the UK: Please check your confirmation email for details of when tickets will be dispatched to you.

-Customers booking with the Forestry Commission box office from outside the UK: Tickets purchased from the Forestry Commission are not posted outside the UK and you will need to collect the tickets from the venue box office on the evening of the event.
+Customers booking with the Forestry England box office from outside the UK: Tickets purchased from Forestry England are not posted outside the UK and you will need to collect the tickets from the venue box office on the evening of the event.
 Venue box offices are open from 5pm.

 Group bookings (over eight tickets)*: